Community Relations In Schools (CRIS)

 - Bespoke Community Relations and Personal Development programmes for schools, youth clubs and the wider community.

 CRIS is managed through a constituted Board consisting of experts and activists from the Education and Community sectors.
-We currently employ five staff, two consultants and a number of associates and facilitators.
+We currently employ four staff and a range of consultants, associates and facilitators.